sr-lab/sr-lab.github.io.old/index.md

 layout: default
 ---

-# Software Reliability Lab
+# Overview
-Group of researchers interested in formal methods and verification techniques for software reliability.
+We're a group of researchers interested in formal methods and verification techniques for software reliability.

+# Utilities
+We make a number of different utilities available as open-source software, usually originally written for research purposes.

+## Ampasamp
+Ampasamp (**a** **m**inimal **pa**ssword **samp**ler) is a software utility designed to sample passwords from large breached password datasets that comply with a set of password policies.
+[Check it out on GitHub...](https://github.com/sr-lab/ampasamp)